StanEffy/expat/ADMIN_2FA_GUIDE.md

 After setting up 2FA, you'll need to verify your identity **each time** you access the admin panel:

 1. Log in normally at `/login`
-2. If you're an admin, you'll be redirected to `/management`
+2. If you're an admin, you'll be redirected to the admin panel (default: `/app-console`)
 3. A **"Verify Two-Factor Authentication"** modal will appear
 4. Open your authenticator app and get the current 6-digit code
 5. Enter the code in the modal